 Caffeine has a number of effects on the human body…

-How caffeine effects the Central Nervous System
+How caffeine affects the Central Nervous System

 Most people know that caffeine acts as a stimulant on the central nervous system and the most noticeable effect is alertness.
 For this reason, it’s a common ingredient in medications to treat drowsiness.
-However, if you’re not used to caffeine, you may experience side effects such as anxiety, the jitters or sleep disorders.
-Another side effect of caffeine are headaches
+However, if you’re not used to caffeine, you may experience side effects such as anxiety, jitters or sleep disorders.
+Another side effect of caffeine is headaches

 If you have stomach problems such as acid reflux or ulcers it’s probably best to give caffeine a miss.
 One of the notable effects of caffeine is an increase in the amount of stomach acid which could lead to heartburn.
 One of the common misconceptions is that caffeine will cause dehydration.
 Whilst caffeine is a diuretic, the amount of water in a cup of tea or coffee negates the water loss, but other forms of caffeine can cause dehydration.